chaitana2/Vidya-Sarthi/README.md

 ### **Step 2: Connect to Host**
 1. Enter the **Host Phone Number** in the provided box on the Home Screen.
+2. Select the desired **Content Type** from the dropdown menu.
-2. Tap the **"Connect via SMS"** button.
+3. Tap the **"Connect via SMS"** button.
-3. Wait for the voice prompt: *"Connection Initiated"*.
+4. Wait for the voice prompt: *"Connection Initiated"*.
-4. Once accepted, the app will say *"Connection Established"*.
+5. Once accepted, the app will say *"Connection Established"*.

 ### **Step 3: Receive Content**
 1. Tap **"Start Voice Call"** or answer the incoming call from the Host.